Shimuldebnath/Accelerated-C-/Chapter-7/Readme.txt

-Associative data structure: stores key value pair Associative array: In c++ part of library, Most common is called map
+Associative data structure: stores key value pair Associative array: In c++ part of library, Most common is called map One fundamental difference between map and vector:
+Index of vector need not be an integer.
 Map:
 int main() {
     string s;